 The need to raise concrete is often spurred by safety hazards.
 A perfect example are uneven joints causing trip hazards.
 Another common occurrence are sidewalks sinking at stoops that result in an excessively tall step up or down.
 Regardless of the issue, sinking is the problem, and raising is the solution.
 However, it’s really not just that simple.
 Aesthetics play a large roll in a customer satisfaction.

-Take for example, the following scenario.
-You’re trying to sell your home and finally have a potential buyer.
-Of course, one of the first things an interested party will do is hire a home inspector to evaluate the structure.
-The inspection report includes a note saying the front sidewalk has dropped and is causing a tall step up to the front stoop.
-In fact it’s a 9-inch step which in violation of the building code limiting step riser height to a maximum of 7.75-inches.
-To save the sale, you decide to hire a mudjacking company to raise the sidewalk.
-The mudjacking company drills several 1-5/8 inch holes in the sidewalk and lifts it (temporarily) into place.
+Consider the following situation.
+You’re trying to sell your house and have finally found a buyer.
+Of course, one of the first things a potential buyer will do is hire a home inspector to inspect the property.
+The inspection report includes a note stating that the front sidewalk has sunk, resulting in a tall step up to the front stoop.
+In fact, it’s a 9-inch step, which is in violation of the building code, which limits step riser height to 7.75-inches.
+You decide to hire a mudjacking company to raise the sidewalk in order to save the sale.
+The mudjacking company drills several 1-5/8 inch holes in the sidewalk and lifts it into place (temporarily).

-At this point, you think you’re home free – until the buyer sees what this front sidewalk looks like and backs out of the deal.
-Now your back to trying to sell a home with a front sidewalk full of large ugly patches.
-Many of our customers that have had experiences with mudjacking say they regret ever having it done.
+You think you’re done – until the buyer sees the front sidewalk which has been defaced by the mudjacker and backs out of the deal.
+You’re back to trying to sell a house with a front sidewalk covered in large, unsightly patches.
+Many of our customers who have used mudjacking say they regret having it done.

-This is a great question!
-The short answer is that it’s simply easier and cheaper for mudjackers to stick with their existing equipment and know-how.
-It takes a lot of time and money for a company to get up to speed with such a drastically different technology!
-Mudjacking only requires simple mechanical mixing and pumping equipment.
-This type of equipment is relatively cheap to obtain and easy to use.
-Employee skills and training are equally simplified.
+This is an excellent question!
+The short answer is that mudjackers find it easier and less expensive to stick with their existing equipment and know-how.
+It takes a long time and a lot of money for a company to catch up with such a vastly different technology!
+Mudjacking requires only basic mechanical mixing and pumping equipment.
+This type of equipment is relatively inexpensive and simple to use.
+Employee skills and training are also simplified.

-On the other hand, our polyurethane injection technology requires much more in terms of investment, skills and training.
-Our injection systems are comprised of several electro-mechanical components that must be properly operated and maintained.
-We only employ certified installers that possess the experience required to properly raise and support concrete.
-To our benefit, we believe our commitment to having the best equipment, materials and highly trained staff speaks volumes about us as a company.
-We are extremely competitive and will spare not expense to remain the company others strive to duplicate.
+Our polyurethane injection technology requires significantly more investment, skills, and training.
+Our injection systems are made up of several electromechanical components that must be operated and maintained correctly.
+We only employ certified installers with the necessary experience to properly raise and support concrete.
+To our advantage, we believe that our commitment to having the best equipment, materials, and highly trained employees says a lot about us as a company.
+We are fiercely competitive and will go to any length to remain the company that others strive to emulate.

 We are Chicagoland’s Original Polyurethane Concrete Raising & Stabilization Specialists!